cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/02-fitting.md

 keypoints:
 - "The dataset for this tutorial contemplates one Muon Id (Tracker Muon) and further contains the three kinematic variables (pT, Eta, Phi)"
-- "You'll only need to change the ```/src/DoFit.cpp``` file if some of the fits aren't usable.
-Apart from that everything will be done on the ```Efficiency.C```"
+- "Everything in this tutorial should be done using only the ```Efficiency.C``` file"
 - "Documentation available [here](https://github.com/AthomsG/LIP_INTERNSHIP/blob/master/Documentation.md)"
 ---
 ## Prerequisite

-To prepare for this tutorial, clone the respective github repository
+To prepare for this tutorial, clone the respective github repository to you "Não faço idea para onde tem de ser copiado este repositório"

 ~~~
 git clone git://github.com/AthomsG/CMS-tutorial